 One of the best mushrooms you can use for consommé is the shiitake mushroom.
-This variety of mushroom is widely known in Asian countries and is slightly more expensive than other mushrooms, but its deep umami flavor is worth the extra money.
+This variety of mushrooms is widely known in Asian countries and is slightly more expensive than other mushrooms, but its deep umami flavor is worth the extra money.

 The Japanese name shiitake literally means “mushroom from the Shii tree”.
-Shiitake can be found in both fresh and dry form, but for a consommé it is recommended to use fresh shiitake mushrooms.
+Shiitake can be found in both fresh and dry form, but for a consommé, it is recommended to use fresh shiitake mushrooms.

-In order to make a shiitake consommé, you should clean 1 and ½ pound of fresh shiitake mushrooms and leave the stems on.
+In order to make a shiitake consommé, you should clean 1 and ½ pounds of fresh shiitake mushrooms and leave the stems on.
 The stems are usually removed because they’re chewy and very tough, but in this case, you can skip this step.